amykv/sbg-model-list/README.md

 # sbg-model-list

 ABOUT:
-An Android app that tracks users model collection for strategy battle games.
+An Android app written in Kotlin that tracks users model collection for strategy battle games.

 Uses Room, Coroutines, and MVVM architecture.
 Allows user to manually enter in the name of the model and quantity.
 User can then use buttons to add or delete by one.
 Users can also delete the line item completely.